[ ELECTRIC BRAIN ] Welcome

 And more stuff...

 • Tom's Mini Movie Reviews.
-Snappy reviews of recent movies, like those in the blue column on the left.
-Reviews that scroll off the column end up on the Mini Movie Reviews page.
+Snappy reviews of recent movies, like those in the blue column at left.
+Reviews that scroll off the column land on the Mini Movie Reviews page.

 • The Death of BYTE Magazine.
-In 1998, after 23 years of operation, BYTE Magazine was shut down by its new owner, CMP Media.
-A year later, CMP launched BYTE.com as a very different web-only publication.
-To learn the inside story about what happened to the world's second personal computer magazine, see Tom's Unofficial BYTE FAQ: The Death of BYTE Magazine.
+In 1998, after 23 years of operation, BYTE Magazine was folded by its new owner.
+To learn the inside story about what happened to the world's second personal computer magazine, see Tom's Unofficial BYTE FAQ.

 • Tools for Web Builders.
-The hardware, software, programming tools, and books used to build this web site might be useful to you, too.
-Most of these tools are linked to their vendors' web sites so you can find more information.
+The hardware, software, programming tools, and books used to build this web site.
+Some tools may be useful to you, too.

 TOM'S HOT LINKS